 There was some controversy with this because there was a long, sustainable fishing history from this spot.
 The fishermen who would call themselves the Cardiff Dorymen, would launch small wooden boats from this shore as far back as 1971.

-The fishing industry did not see a need for the closure.
+The fishing industry did not see a need for closure.
 The fishing industries defense was that no species in the marine protected area were threatened.; therefore, no closure was needed.

 Swami’s Marine Conservation Area has several different habitats present including rocky reef, kelp forest, and surf grass.